tmlmt/cooklang-parser/README.md

 ## Future plans

 I plan to further develop features depending on the needs I will encounter in using this library in a practical application.
+The current todo includes:

+- Range values for ingredient quantities and timers

 ## Test coverage

-This project include a test setup aimed at eventually ensuring reliable parsing/scaling of as many recipe use cases as possible.
+This project includes a test setup aimed at eventually ensuring reliable parsing/scaling of as many recipe use cases as possible.

 You can run the tests yourself by cloning the repository and running `pnpm test`.
 To see the coverage report, run `pnpm run test:coverage`.